enryold/onion-cache/README.md

 - I try to generealize the concept of Cache Layer in order to write less logic as possible.
 - I came up with 3 main entity that describes a Cache Layer.
   + A service, which represent a client wrapper for cache/datastore service in real world.
 It must implement 4 basic methods: GET, SET, SETEX, DELETE.
-  + A cacheLayerKey which represent an object that build you key.
-I use 2 levels of deepness for keys.
-Hash and Range (Range is optional).
     In this way you can implement your own RedisService that can use HSET instead of SET if a range key is setted.
   + A marshaller, which marshall/unmarshall the data you want to cache.
 It must implement 2 methods: marshall and unMarshall.
+  + A DataModel that will be the father of your models (!!!)
 - OnionCache addLayer() method will insert a cache layer.
 The last layer will be the main datasource.
   + A typical use case will be (in order!): addLayer(LRU);